How to Care for Your Child’s Croupy Cough

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Croup is a respiratory infection that affects children mainly during the fall and winter months.
-It affects children younger than age 5.
-Symptoms are most severe in children younger than age 3.
+It affects children younger than age five.
+Symptoms are most severe in children younger than age three.
 Croup may last from five to six days, depending on the severity of the infection.
-Croup can lead to other complications, such as ear infection, respiratory distress or pneumonia.
+Croup can lead to other complications too, such as ear infection, respiratory distress or pneumonia.

-Croup is most commonly caused by viruses such as influenza and adenovirus, but occasionally is caused by bacteria.
+Croup is most commonly caused by viruses such as parainfluenza and adenovirus, but occasionally it’s caused by bacteria.
 This infection causes the upper airways to swell, making it difficult to breathe.